What is Indication-specific Pricing?

 - How should you manage potential expectations for managed entry agreements and what should you do to prepare for these negotiations?

 - What incentives must remain in place in order for you to validate launching indications where there is potentially higher or lower clinical benefit for patients?

 The virtual nature of the boards and working groups can help to increase the engagement rates of advisors who are often extremely busy and being utilized by multiple manufacturers for similar purposes.
-Also the assignments, which are compelling, relevant and timely, can give the advisors or steering committee members time to pause, reflect, process and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
-All of the assignments are created, programmed, project managed and reported out by Impetus and their technical team (market access and health economic subject matter experts) so the manufacturer’s workload is minimal and so are the costs when compared to more traditional in person consultancy meetings.
+Also, the assignments, which are compelling, relevant, and timely, can give the advisors or steering committee members time to pause, reflect, process, and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
+All of the assignments are created, programmed, project managed, and reported out by Impetus and their technical team (market access and health economic subject matter experts); hence, the manufacturer’s workload is minimal and so are the costs when compared to more traditional in-person consultancy meetings.
 Virtual advisory boards and working groups are excellent tools for manufacturers who need efficient ways to validate assumptions, content, and models when planning and implementing indication-specific pricing portfolio strategies.